Inflation, phase transitions and the cosmological constant: Subsequent phase transitions

 Unfortunately, it seems very difficult to advance with general conclusions without specific details of the phase transition in question.
 However, a conspicuous property of the phase transition implied by the new inflationary type models is that it involves a {\it spinodal decomposition}, in opposition to the nucleation process that characterises the first order phase transitions.
 The generic properties of the second order phase transitions are described by the Cahn-Hilliard model \cite{Cahn-Hilliard}.
 In this model the free energy is given in terms of the gradient of the concentration, $c(x)$, of each phase, where $x$ is a typical length scale between the phases.
 For a two domains system, the two phases correspond to $c=\pm 1$.
 The free energy variation is given by \cite{Cahn-Hilliard}: \beq \Delta F= \int {\gamma \over 2} |\nabla c|^2 dV~~, \eeq where $\sqrt\gamma$ sets the length scale of the transition regions between the domains.
 Using \beq p =-\left({\partial F \over \partial V}\right)_T ~~, \eeq in order to relate with the vacuum pressure and assuming the equilibrium solution of the diffusion equation of the model, the Cahn-Hilliard equation, $c(x) = tanh(x/\sqrt{2\gamma})$, hence for $x \gg 0$, $p \simeq 0$ ($p \to 0$ for $x \to \infty$) and therefore, the vacuum energy tends to vanish.

 Of course, these considerations are very general and may not hold under a more detailed analysis, however they do not seem to be ruled out neither by theoretical considerations \cite{Kibble,Linde3,Ginsparg} nor by some specific numerical simulations \cite{March-Russell,Nicolis,Ogilvie}.
+In what concerns the most relevant phase transition after inflation, the electroweak phase transition, it is well known that is it not sufficiently strong first order to support baryogenesis (see eg. Ref. \cite{Sami21} for an updated review and references therein).
+In fact, baryogenesis is a quite relevant issue as it requires not only a specific creation mechanism, but also that it occurs after inflation and that any entropy generating process is prevented.
+It is worth mentioning that the thermodynamic suppression of anti-baryons can be achieved once the Sakharov conditions are meet, for instance, in the context of models where CPT symmetry is spontaneously violated \cite{Bertolami97}.